Phaetus/Dragon-UHF/README.md

 # Note
 Thank you for using Phaetus products.
 If you have any questions during use, please do not hesitate to contact us: support@phaetus.com.
 We will work with you to solve it.

-For more product information you can always follow Phaetus Website/Twitter/Instagram/Facebook/Youtube and Github.
+For more product information you can always follow Phaetus Website/Twitter/Instagram/Facebook/Youtube and GitHub.
 Thank you!

 Phaetus Website: www.phaetus.com